twisted-nematic57/AMSPlusPlus/battcycl/README.txt

    present before you used the cycle visualization feature, delete the two lists in the `mem` folder, and disable Plot #9, which is used by the program.
     - The variables to be deleted are `mem\xplot`, `mem\yplot`, and `ΦΦΦbak`.
+      The plot lists are created when [STO>] is pressed while the program is displaying a visualization.
     - Plot #9 is disabled separately as plots are not influenced by nor saved in GDBs.